 When are the services and what are they like?

-We have four services every week, all of which typically include holy communion:
+We have three services every week, all of which typically include holy communion:

 Wednesday morning, 10:00: traditional language, informal feel, no music; lasts about 45 minutes